pietgeursen/private-box-native/README.md

    - [x] need to work out how to pass down project specific vars hopefully in the cargo.toml
    - [x] it would be good if -native doesn't require sodiumoxide.
 It should just use re-exported constants from private box rs

- - [ ] write some c
+ - [x] write some c
- - [ ] get a test passing
+ - [x] get a test passing

-   - [ ] how to handle incorrect args to the function
+   - [x] how to handle incorrect args to the function
  - [x] set up [cmakejs](https://stackoverflow.com/questions/31162438/how-can-i-build-rust-code-with-a-c-qt-cmake-project)
  - [ ] prebuild --all
   - [ ] are "flavours" how you set the target triple?
  - [ ] could we use cross somehow?

- now blocked on gyp storing the relative path to the privatebox lib in the .node binding.
- - Get fpic working when building static libs for all the rust stuff.
- - check out the wrapper thing with binding gyp.
+Get cross building everything

+  - Ideas
+    - use cargo make?
+Doesn't really solve how to do cross compile
+    - use cmake, called by cargo or cargo make?
+Depends if this would pick up the correct env vars from cross?
+    - give up on cross?
+    - do it all in rust?
+Might take a day?
+Would depend if I can add gcc attributes to like C can.
+      - use a crate that manages the dynamic loading.